grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Rendezvous with Shakes)

-With darkness Hemi was able to take a siting from a star, and he calculated they had made about 20 nautical miles from the point where they had dove to below 300 meters.
+With darkness Hemi was able to take a sighting from a star, and he calculated they had made about 20 nautical miles from the point where they had dove to below 300 meters.
 Percy felt that was enough of cushion that they could start the diesels --- on the surface at this range they were more likely to be detected on radar than sonar anyway.
 They soon had the diesels turned over and roaring away below decks.
 Percy had them throttle up to 15 knots, and Hemi calculated a precise easterly course that would bring them to the rendezvous point with Shakes.
 Percy kept a lookout in the ring throughout the night and gambled on not running the radar, feeling that it was too likely to give them away.

 They ran through the night on too much coffee and not enough sleep.
 But they saw no other vessels and there was no sign of the sub with the ram.